 Who can apply

-- Involve at least two co-principal investigators: One from Children’s Minnesota and one from the University of Minnesota.
+- Must involve at least two co-principal investigators: one from Children's Minnesota and an investigator from the University (any of the five campuses).

 In 2020, funding for the Child Health Collaborative Grant was redirected towards COVID-19 child health research activities.

 Working Together, From a Distance: A qualitative exploration into how to best tailor our public health response to support families during the COVID-19 pandemic

 Impact of COVID-19 on Child Abuse and Neglect in the Twin Cities

 Pilot screening for urinary biomarkers of vasoreactive endothelial dysfunction in pediatric patients with suspected COVID19 infection